 ReferencesIn-line citations and the reference list should follow APA formatting guidelines.
 The reference list must reference all works cited, including math problems and activities.
 Only those works cited in the text should appear in the reference list.

 PermissionsAuthors must obtain consent and assent from participants/participant guardians to include participant images or participant-generated work which identify individuals in their papers.
 An example participant photo release form is available here but the form should be reviewed by your organization to ensure it meets the group's expectations for consent and assent.
 Authors must also obtain permission from the copyright owner(s) to include figures, tables, or text passages published elsewhere.
 Any material received without such evidence will be assumed to originate from the authors.

 - Title Page.
 There are no formatting requirements for the title page.

 - Full name, institution information for all authors

 - Short Title (reduced to 65 characters or less)

 - Keywords or short phrases listed in alphabetical order

 - Any acknowledgments

-- Blinded Manuscript
+- Blinded Manuscript (submitted as a single pdf)

-- Double check manuscript preparation guidelines
+- Double check manuscript preparation guidelines.

 - Remove author names, institutions, Math Circle name, and city location of Math Circle.
 Replace Math Circle name with “City Math Circle,” city location with “Town” or “Region,” and author names with “Author(s).”